zone-live/code-challenge/README.md

 No need to run `npm install` and `bower install`, everything is in the zip.

 1. Extract the zip cotnent
-2. Open terminal in extracted folder and run `npm start`
+2. Open terminal, navigate to the folder and run `npm start`
 3. Navigate to `http://localhost:3000`